sprockeelsd/Melodizer/README.md

 The second one, Melodizer2.0, is based on Melodizer but can generate polyphonic music.
 It has a specific data structure, called blocks, that can be combined both vertically and horizontally and constraints can be added on and between blocks.

 The third one is still a work in progress.
 It is a formalization of counterpoint in the style of Johann Joseph Fux.
 Currently all five species of two-voice counterpoint are formalized and the library functions allow to generate counterpoint from user-specified cantus firmi.
-It does not currently have a user-friendly interface, but is already useable.
+A user interface has been released.
 Future improvements will be pushed regularly when available.

 ## How to use
 All three libraries require GiL, a library linking Gecode to Lisp that can be found [here](https://github.com/sprockeelsd/GiL).
 All instructions on how to install it can be found on its github page.

-Melodizer and Melodizer2.0 have pdf files explaining how they work and how to use them in their respective ***UserGuide*** folder.
+Melodizer, Melodizer2.0 and FuxCP have pdf files explaining how they work and how to use them in their respective ***UserGuide*** folder.
 Since the Fux formalization is not finished yet, the instructions on how to use it are detailed below.

 ### Melodizer